-The following chart shows the Reference Portfolio, the minimum and maximum weights of the actual portfolio, and the associated benchmarks.
+The following table shows the Reference Portfolio, the minimum and maximum weights of the actual portfolio, and the associated benchmarks as of the most recent SIPP approved on September 18, 2019.

 Asset allocation is defined as the division of a portfolio's assets among a variety of asset classes in accordance with long-term policy goals.